Posted on

 Chopping and Prepping Ingredients:

-Cooking Phase 1: Start with the oven and Air Fryer Recipes
+Cooking Phase 1: Oven Recipes

 Final Steps: